venkatakonala/url-monitoring-extension/README.md

 An AppDynamics Machine Agent extension to visit a set of URLs and report whether they are up or down (and optionally whether certain text patterns appear on those pages).

-This extension requires the Java Machine Agent
+This extension requires the Java Machine Agent.

 ## Installation ##